Nature Climate Change paper published

 New starter: Blake Seers

 Dr Blake Seers has joined our team.
-Blake comes to us from the University of Auckland, and is working with us a scientific programmer.
+Blake comes to us from the University of Auckland, and is working with us as a scientific programmer.

 Conversation Curious Kids piece